• Ntc

 Also: How to use free WiFi safely?
 Important Tips to save you

-Free WiFi Mobility service could close down, forcing you to use mobile data
+ISP’s Free WiFi Mobility service could close down

-The reason for closing down free WiFi Mobility comes mainly from telecom companies’ complaints.
 In Nepal, WorldLink is providing such a free WiFi Express service across Nepal and other ISPs too.
 Because of this, users can connect to the WiFi once and browse the internet in public places such as restaurants, shopping malls, gyms, hospitals, airports, hotels, etc. Main thing is such free Wifi is available in 14000 locations including all the major areas of Kathmandu, with no disruption on the go.
 It means people won’t have to use mobile data packs to get online.
 Sometimes you even find such Free Wifi of ISPs in residential areas that too with continuous coverage, where you can use it seamlessly.
 So, telcos argue that ISPs can’t provide “one-time registration” and “seamless connectivity” facilities.

 Another valid point that telcos make is that the unfair competition between mobility Wifi providers (ISP) and mobile service providers.
-As telcos pay billions for license and spectrum while ISPs pay in a million and do not even require frequency spectrum, NTA need to find out proper regulations for healthy competition among them.
+As telcos pay billions for license and spectrum while ISPs pay in a million and do not even require frequency spectrum, NTA had to find out proper regulations for healthy competition among them.

 Free Worldlink Wifi Nepal Mobility